VinScanPro - Vehicle History Reports

 This usually happens in cases where:

-• a car is parked improperly or causes damage
+• A car is parked improperly or causes damage

-• a vehicle is listed for sale with limited background
+• A vehicle is listed for sale with limited background

-• title records need verification during a purchase
+• Title records need verification during a purchase

-• a seller seems unsure about the car’s origin
+• A seller seems unsure about the car’s origin

-• insurance or lien checks are needed ahead of a transaction
+• Insurance or lien checks are needed ahead of a transaction

 In each of these cases, it makes sense to run either a VIN check or a plate-to-VIN match — depending on what data is available.